Dynamical spike solutions in a nonlocal model of pattern formation: Blowup of solutions in finite time

 \section{Blowup of solutions in finite time}

-A nonlocal effect caused by the integral over $\Omega$ in system \eqref{eqs1}-\eqref{eqs2} may lead not only to the instability of steady states, but also to a blowup of space-heterogeneous solutions, even in the case when space homogeneous solutions are global-in-time and uniformly bounded on the time half-line $[0,\infty)$.
-In this section, for simplicity of the exposition, we describe this phenomenon in the case of two shadow problems with nonlinearities which are well-known in mathematical biology.
+A nonlocal effect caused by the integral over $\Omega$ in system \eqref{eqs1}-\eqref{eqs2} may lead not only to the instability of steady states, but also to a blow-up of space-heterogeneous solutions, even in the case when space homogeneous solutions are global-in-time and uniformly bounded on the time half-line $[0,\infty)$.
+In this part of Appendix, we describe this phenomenon in the case of a particular nonlocal problem with a well-known nonlinearity from mathematical biology.
+More precisely, we consider a nonlocal problem with the nonlinearity as in the celebrated Gray-Scott system describing pattern formation in chemical reactions ~\cite{GrayScott}: